-- They demand admiration
+- They demand admiration.

-- They take advantage of others
+- They take advantage of others to achieve their goals.

-- They lack empathy and don’t try to identify with the needs of others
+- They lack empathy and don’t try to identify with the needs of others.

-- They envy others, or believe others envy them
+- They envy others or believe others envy them.

-- They are arrogant
+- They are arrogant.

 If you know someone who’s a narcissist, you’ll probably see that they struggle in their relationships.
 “People with this disorder want their way,” Dr. Dannaram said.
 “They can make others furious by the refusal to obey conventional rules of behavior.”